-\square Transition report pursuant to Section 13 or 15(d) of the Securities exchange act of 1934 Commission file no. 1-33741
+$\hfill\Box$ Transition report pursuant to Section 13 or 15(d) of the Securities exchange act of 1934 Commission file no. 1-33741

-A. H. Belo Corporation (Exact name of registrant as specified in its charter)
+A. H. Belo Corporation

+(Exact name of registrant as specified in its charter)

-Texas 38-3765318 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) P. O. Box 224866, Dallas, Texas 75222-4866 (214) 977-8222 (Address of principal executive offices, including zip code) (Registrant's telephone number, including area code) er fiscal year, if changed since last report.
-Jone quired to be filed by Section 13 or 15(d) of the Securities Exchange Acthat the registrant was required to file such reports), and (2) has been No \Box nically every Interactive Data File required to be submitted pursuant to preceding 12 months (or for such shorter period that the registrant was ed filer, an accelerated filer, a non-accelerated filer, smaller reporting accelerated filer," "accelerated filer," "smaller reporting company," .: Large accelerated filer: \square Accelerated filer: \square Non-a scelerated filer: \square Smaller reporting company: \square Emerging growth company $\ \square$ If an emerging growth company, indicate by check mark if the registr with any new or revised financial accounting standards provided pure rant has elected not to use the extended transition period for complying suant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \square Indicate the number of shares outstanding of each of the issuer's clas ses of common stock, as of the latest possible date.
-Outstanding at Class October 26, 2018 Common Stock, \$.01 par value 21,642,727 Total Common Stock consists of 19,173,172 shares of Series A Com- mon Stock and 2,469,555 shares of Series B Common Stock.
+Texas

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+P. O. Box 224866, Dallas, Texas 75222-4866

+(Address of principal executive offices, including zip code)

+(Registrant's telephone number, including area code)

+Former name, former address and former fiscal year, if changed since last report.

+None

+Indicate by check mark whether registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

+Common Stoo ck, \$.01 par value 21,642,727 Class Outstanding at October 26, 2018 Indicate the number of shares ou tstanding of each of the iss uer's classes of common stock, as o of the latest possible date.
+Indicate by check mark whether the registrant is a shell con npany (as defined in Rule 12b-2 of the Act).
+Yes \square No \square • the registrant has elected not to use vided pursuant to Section 13(a) of the extended transition period for complying the Exchange Act. \Box Emerging growth company \Box Large accelerated filer: \Box Accelerated filer: ☑ Non-accelerated filer: □ Smaller reporting company: ☑

+Total Common Stock consists of 19,173,172 shares of Series A Common Stock and 2,469,555 shares of Series B Common Stock.